v4lpt/PWG/README.md

 # Valentin's PowerTools #002 - Passwords to remember :key:
 ## VPT-002-PWG
-Welcome to **Passwords to Remember** - the second installment in the Valentin's Power Tools (VPT) series! :sparkles: This powerful tool is designed to generate strong yet human-readable, pronounceable, and memorable passwords that adhere to common password-making rules.
+Welcome to **Passwords to Remember** - the second installment in the Valentin's Power Tools (VPT) series! :sparkles: This powerful tool generates strong, yet human-readable, pronounceable, and memorable passwords that adhere to common password-making rules.
 No more struggling with strong passwords where you have to memorize and type each character individually.
 Most Passwords from this PWG are easy to remember and even to pronounce (speak).
 With **Passwords to Remember**, you'll have strong passwords at your fingertips in no time!

 ## Features